ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Introduction.rst

    * :numref:`Section %s: Testing the SRW App <WE2E_tests>` explains how to run workflow end-to-end (WE2E) tests to ensure that new developments do not break the current workflow.
    * :numref:`Section %s: Tutorials <Tutorial>` walks users through different SRW App experiment cases and analysis of results.
    * :numref:`Section %s: METplus Verification Sample Cases <VXCases>` explains how to run METplus verification as part of the workflow.
    * :numref:`Section %s: Air Quality Modeling <AQM>` provides information specific to air quality modeling (AQM).
-This feature is currently unsupported, so documentation may be behind the current state of development, which is progressing rapidly.
-However, this section is a starting point for those interested in AQM.
+This feature is currently unsupported, but this section is a starting point for those interested in AQM.
    * :numref:`Section %s: SRW Smoke & Dust <srw-sd>` provides information specific to smoke and dust modeling.
-This feature is currently only supported on Hera and Orion/Hercules, but it is a starting point for those interested in regional smoke & dust modeling.
+   * :numref:`Section %s: SRW Smoke & Dust <UFS_FIRE>` provides information specific to fire behavior modeling.

 .. hint::
    * To get started with the SRW App, it is recommended that users try one of the following options:

       #.
-View :numref:`Section %s: Quick Start Guide <NCQuickstart>` for a quick overview of the workflow steps.
-Especially helpful for users with access to a :srw-wiki:`Level 1 platform <Supported-Platforms-and-Compilers>`.
+View :numref:`Section %s: Quick Start Guide <NCQuickstart>` for a quick overview of the workflow steps --- especially helpful for users with access to a :srw-wiki:`Level 1 platform <Supported-Platforms-and-Compilers>`.
       #.
 To build the application in a container, which provides a more uniform work environment, users can refer to :numref:`Section %s: Container-Based Quick Start Guide <QuickstartC>`.
       #.
 For detailed instructions on building and running the SRW App, users can refer to :numref:`Section %s: Building the SRW App <BuildSRW>` and :numref:`Section %s: Running the SRW App <RunSRW>`.